-The Wildcat Trail is 4 mile, self-guided loop that takes you to the Mitten Buttes and Merrick Butte.
-The trail is unpaved – full of loose rock and sand so proper footwear is a must.
+The Wildcat Trail is a four mile, self-guided loop that takes you to the Mitten Buttes and Merrick Butte.
+The trail is unpaved and full of loose rock and sand, so proper footwear is a must.

 - Location: The Wildcat Trail starts from the visitor center parking lot

 - Duration: 2-3 hours